What is an Onomatopoeia?

 Cause #3 – Bad Wheel Bearing

-Ignoring a faulty wheel bearing can lead to it locking up, which puts you, your passengers, and those around you in danger.
+Ignoring a defective wheel bearing can lead to it locking up, which puts you, your passengers, and those around you in danger.
 Additionally, if left alone, it can cause further damage to your transmission, CV joints, and wheel hubs.

 How To Fix